AustralianSDAF/s1_preproc/README.md

 # landgate-ASDAF project
-###sentinel-1 image pre-processing pipeline
+### Sentinel-1 image pre-processing pipeline
 ___

-Ubuntu based docker image with  ESA Sentinel Application Platform (SNAP) and Python 3.6 installed, for pre-processing Sentinel 1 imagery to analysis ready data.
+Ubuntu based docker image with  ESA Sentinel Application Platform (SNAP) and Python 3.6 installed, for processing Sentinel 1 imagery to analysis ready data.

 The following functions are included in the pre-processing steps:
 1. Orbit file application.